-This court held a telephonic preliminary pretrial conference on December 2, 2008.
-All parties were represented by counsel.
+This court held a telephonic preliminary pretrial conference on September 24, 2010.
+Plaintiff appeared by J. Drew Ryberg.
+Defendant appeared by Frederick Perillo and Yingtao Ho.
 The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.